Waikato/weka-wiki/docs/generating_source_code_from_weka_classes.md

 Some of the schemes in Weka can generate Java source code that represents their current internal state.
-At the moment these are classifiers (book and developer version) and filters ([snapshot](snapshots.md) or >3.5.6).
+At the moment these are classifiers (book and developer version) and filters (>3.5.6).
 The generated code can be used within Weka as normal classifier/filter, since this code will be derived from the same superclass (`weka.classifiers.Classifier` or `weka.filters.Filter`) as the generating code.

 **Note:** The commands listed here are for a Linux/Unix bash (the backslash tells the shell that the command isn't finished yet and continues on the next line).
 In case of Windows or the SimpleCLI, just remove the backslashes and put everything on one line.